aimms/user-guide/aimms-ide/Solvers/CPLEX/Network/CPLEX_-_Network_Pricing.rst

-The setting "Automatic", the default, shows the best performance for most problems, and currently is equivalent to "Multiple partial pricing with sorting".
+The setting 'Automatic', the default, shows the best performance for most problems, and currently is equivalent to 'Multiple partial pricing with sorting'.
 Possible values are:

     *	Automatic
     *	Partial pricing
     *	Multiple partial pricing
     *	Multiple partial pricing with sorting